USEPA/Properties_Scraper/README.md

   <img src=https://github.com/jodhernandezbe/CAMEO_Scraper/blob/master/Diamond.png width="20%">
 </p>

 This is a Python program to gather from the **Computer-Aided Management of Emergency Operations** (CAMEO) Database, information about the classification of hazardous chemicals according to the **National Fire Protection Association** (NFPA).
-Also, the scripts retrieve exposure and physical properties from the **Occupational Safety and Health Administration** (OSHA)'s Occupational Chemical Database.
+Also, the scripts retrieve exposure limits and physical properties from the **Occupational Safety and Health Administration** (OSHA)'s Occupational Chemical Database.

 ## Requirements